Augustus: First conflict with Antony

-With opinion in Rome turning against him and his year of consular power nearing its end, Antony attempted to pass laws that would assign him the province of Cisalpine Gaul.
+With opinion in Rome turning against him and his consulship concluding, Antony illegally passed a law that would assign him the province of Cisalpine Gaul in northern Italy.
 Octavian meanwhile built up a private army in Italy by recruiting Caesarian veterans, and in early November entered Rome with this private force to challenge Antony.
-However, they vacated the city shortly afterwards due to some veterans choosing to quit once it became clear they were involved in a Caesarian squabble rather than a revenge campaign against Caesar's assassins.
-Nevertheless, on 28 November Octavian won over two of Antony's legions with the enticing offer of monetary gain.

-In the face of Octavian's large and capable force, Antony saw the danger of staying in Rome and, to the relief of the Senate, he left Rome for Cisalpine Gaul, which was to be handed to him on 1 January.
-However, the province had earlier been assigned to Decimus Junius Brutus Albinus, one of Caesar's assassins, who now refused to yield to Antony.
-Antony besieged him at Mutina and rejected the resolutions passed by the Senate to stop the fighting.
-The Senate had no army to enforce their resolutions.
-This provided an opportunity for Octavian, who already was known to have armed forces.
-Cicero also defended Octavian against Antony's taunts about Octavian's lack of noble lineage and aping of Julius Caesar's name, stating "we have no more brilliant example of traditional piety among our youth."
+However, they vacated the city shortly afterwards, due to some veterans choosing to quit once it became clear they were involved in a Caesarian squabble rather than a revenge campaign against Caesar's assassins.
+Nevertheless, on 28 November, Octavian won over two of Antony's legions with the enticing offer of monetary gain.
+Antony then left Rome for Cisalpine Gaul, which was to be handed to him on 1 January 43 BC.
+However, the province had earlier been assigned to the assassin Decimus Junius Brutus Albinus, who now refused to yield to Antony.
+Antony besieged him at Mutina.
+This provided an opportunity for Octavian, whose private army was at hand.